Adult ADHD Diagnosis & Treatment in Salem,NH & Boston, MA

 • Who we treat: Adults (18+) with ADHD and related concerns

-• Where: In-person evaluation in Salem, NH; telehealth follow-ups in NH & MA
+• Where: In-person evaluation in Salem, NH and Boston, MA; telehealth follow-ups in NH & MA

 • How to start: Optional 10–15-minute fit call → online intake → in-person diagnostic evaluation